fossabot/SEEDd-status/README.md

 To run the application, you will need:

-  * A Bitcoin node with RPC enabled.
+  * A SEED node with RPC enabled.
   * A web-server with PHP installed.
-  * The PHP `curl` module - this is used to make RPC calls to the Bitcoin daemon.
+  * The PHP `curl` module - this is used to make RPC calls to the SEED daemon.

 ### PHP Support